Right of entry

 Right of entry in the workplace

-To exercise their right of entry to a workplace under the Fair Work Act, a union official needs to have a valid right of entry permit and meet other entry requirements.
+To exercise their right of entry to a workplace under the Fair Work Act, a union official needs to:

 For more information about right of entry under WHS laws, visit: